 “It’s got so many stops, more stops than you need of dynamic range.
 Any noise it does create is a nice grain.
 In the shadows, they’re so clean,” says Friend.

 Also, he stressed that VENICE’s success wasn’t just down to its visuals, but also the supporting workflow.

-I was using Livegrade and my LUT boxes to apply the show LUT that was created with Greg Fisher and James Friend, and create CDLs on a scene-by-scene, shot-by-shot basis.
-Half a terabyte would be 40 minutes of 6K; it's a big difference and a big cost difference for post.
+I was using live grade and my LUT boxes to apply the show LUT that was created with Greg Fisher and James Friend.
+And create CDL's on a scene by scene, shot by shot basis.
+Half a terabyte would be forty minutes of 6K, it's a big difference and a big cost difference for post.

 DIT Will Clements

-The show was shot in 6K, 17:9 with S-Log3/S-Gamut3.Cine.
-Footage would be offloaded on-set, with two backups, and then sent to the lab to apply the CDLs and the show’s LUT for the dailies.
+The show was shot in 6K, 17:9 with -Log3/S-Gamut3.Cine.
+Footage would be offloaded on set, with two back-ups, and then sent to the lab to apply the CDLs and the show’s LUT for the dailies.
 Given that the show was shot in 6K X-OCN, the workflow was particularly impressive for its speed and robustness, allowing the producers to review the content on a daily basis.